EAZA Annual Conference 2026 (Palais des Congrès d'Issy, Paris, France)

 The EAZA Annual Conference 2026 exhibition offers a rich opportunity to showcase your products, innovations and solutions to a global audience.

-We still have some spots left in the exhibition, 24 booths have been sold already!
-If you're interested and you wish to secure your spot please have a look at the Exhibition and Sponsoring brochure, or contact mirko.marseille@eaza.net
+We still have some spots left in the exhibition, all booths have been sold !
+If you're still interested in other sponsorship opportunities and showcasing your product please contact mirko.marseille@eaza.net

 image